By Emma Dugas, Vitals contributor

 Awareness is a goal for Ascencio-Holmes, because she wants more people to see that anything is possible in their career.
 She learned that lesson early in her own professional journey, while volunteering at annual health fairs organized by Su Salud.
 “A thousand people, who had no insurance, and no regular form of healthcare, would come for blood pressure checks, immunizations, dental exams, all provided by volunteers,” Ascencio-Holmes remembers.
 Su Salud is Spanish for “your health.”

-Born in Stockton and raised in Lodi, Ascencio-Holmes says that knowing the difference she and other volunteers could make, and seeing a small effort grow, gave her the confidence to aim higher, for herself and her community.
+Born and raised in Stockton, and having lived in the Lodi area before moving to El Dorado Hills, Ascencio-Holmes says that knowing the difference she and other volunteers could make, and seeing a small effort grow, gave her the confidence to aim higher, for herself and her community.

-Founded in 1987, by Argentina native and longtime Stockton resident Dr. Guillermo C. Vicuña, Su Salud started as a grassroots effort which grew to become the largest and most widely regarded one-day health fair in the nation.
-Outgrowing local church parking lots, the fair soon moved to the San Joaquin County fairgrounds where it drew more than 20,000 patients per event.
-Eventually Su Salud taught other counties how to organize their own health fairs – inspiring a proliferation of health-related events in under-resourced communities.
+Founded in 1987, by Argentina native and longtime Stockton dentist Dr. Guillermo C. Vicuña, Su Salud started as a grassroots effort which grew to become the largest and most widely regarded one-day health fair in the nation.
+Outgrowing local church parking lots, the fair quickly moved to the San Joaquin County fairgrounds where it drew more than 20,000 patients per event.
+Dr. Vicuña is also known for creating the traveling “Tour of Life” health education program and teaching other counties how to organize their own health fairs.
+Su Salud found a year-round home in San Joaquin General Hospital and inspired a proliferation of health events and clinics that serve under-resourced communities today.

 Dr. Monica Contreras Devoy is an OB/GYN and mom to two girls.
 The needs, rights and power of women are topics she thinks about, a lot.
 It may come as no surprise then that Dr. Devoy incorporated her maiden name in her professional profile – choosing to have it used as a middle name – about two years ago.